 At every field there will be scoring volunteers who keep track of the scores and directly upload them to our scoring system leaguevine.
 Additionally, the team captains must sign the scoring papers at the end of the match. if you don’t sign, don’t come complaining at HQ afterwards if the score’s wrong.
 In case you notice that there is anything wrong, please notify us immediately at the Iggy.
 Scoring volunteers are not time keepers!

 In your team package you will find spirit forms.
-You will need 1 form for every day (so 3 in total).
+You will find one form for the first five matches and a second form for the last three matches.
 In case you lose your form, you can get a new one from the scoring volunteers or at the Iggy.
-At the end of each day, hand in your spirit form at the Iggy or give it to one of the scoring volunteers.
+After you have completed your fifth match hand in your spirit form at the Iggy in return for dinnertickets for saturday evening,.
 On the last day, bring us the scores before watching all the exciting finals, so we have enough time to calculate everything!

 sat between 12.00 and dinner hand in your spiritscores and get dinner tickets in return.
 Changing of dinner tickets into other dinner tickets is possible between noon and dinner.